 Numbering of ANA-administered objects

-The IEEE 802.11 assigned numbers authority (ANA) is responsible for allocating certain resources related to the 802.11 standard.
+The IEEE 802.11 Assigned Numbers Authority (ANA) is responsible for allocating certain resources related to the 802.11 standard.
 These resources typically reflect bit positions in bitfields, or enumerated field values.
 They are administered by the ANA when there is a possibility that multiple simultaneous amendments may try and modify the same resource to ensure that there are no collisions - i.e., attempted multiple uses of the same resource by different amendments.

 Not all resources are administered by the ANA.